 It was not until early 2009 that encounters between divers and Sevengills became frequent enough to start getting documented on video and this is when we start seeing these encounters being documented.

-In March of 2009, my dive buddy, Barbara Lloyd, was diving off of Broomtail Reef with a photographer friend of ours, when a large female passed between them.
-Actually, it made two passes, one from the right and one from the left, giving my dive buddy a excellent chance to document it on High Definition Video and our friend to capture it with a high quality wide angle SLR lens [posted here, under Video and Photos, respectively--see Dive Video ID #8]
+In March of 2009, Barbara Lloyd, was diving off of Broomtail Reef with a photographer friend of ours, when a large female passed between them.
+Actually, it made two passes, one from the right and one from the left, giving my dive buddy a excellent chance to document it in High Definition Video and our friend to capture it with a high quality wide angle SLR lens [https://vimeo.com/5618253].

 I had almost given up ever getting to see one of the magnificent creatures myself, when, while diving off of Wind ‘n’ Sea, Pt La Jolla, by boat, one late afternoon in August of 2009 with a friend, a large Sevengill passed right between us while we were only 2 meters apart.